symfony/symfony-docs/cookbook/security/acl.rst

     }

 In this example, you check whether the user has the ``EDIT`` permission.
-Internally, Symfony2 maps the permission to several integer bitmasks, and checks whether the user has any of them.
+Internally, Symfony maps the permission to several integer bitmasks, and checks whether the user has any of them.

 .. note::